 The #1 mistake in brand guidelines (and how to fix it)

-If your staff followed a strict dress code but spoke to customers in wildly different ways, it wouldn’t be long before management got everyone on the same page.
+If your staff followed a strict dress code but spoke to customers in wildly different ways, it wouldn’t be long before management took action to get everyone on the same page.
 Yet many companies devote volumes to brand standards for logos and graphics without sharing how all employees should live and breathe the brand.
 Every person in your organization can be a brand advocate, so make sure your internal guidelines include these four essentials.

 - Your Brand Promise.
 The single most important idea your people can share with customers, a brand promise defines the value or experience that customers can expect from you.
 One great example is Nike, which communicates a larger promise behind “Just Do It”: “To bring inspiration and innovation to every athlete in the world.”
 Such a compelling brand promise also has internal benefits, setting a clear standard for every customer interaction.